folkehelseinstituttet/Fhi.Statistikk.OpenAPI/README.md

 Returns a JSON object that follows the [JSON-stat](https://json-stat.org/format/) standard.
 This is a format for showing statistical tables.
 Responses from queries in this format can be pasted into the [JSON-stat explorer](http://jsonstat.com/explorer/) to view data in a more readable format.

 Each dimension, has both a code, e.g. "GEO" or "AAR", and a more readable label, e.g. "Geografi" or "År".
 Dimension has a category section with an index list and label list.
 The index list contains codes for the categories returned, e.g. "03" or "2020_2020".
 The label list contains readable labels for the categories returned, e.g. "Oslo" and "2020".
+Note that the "Updated" field in the response indicates the publication date of the data and not when data itself was last modified.

 <details>
   <summary>Example of a jsonstat response</summary>